Keats/vincentprouillet/content/blog/overview-package-management-python.md

 ... more lines
 ```

-The initial run with hashes took 16s and subsequent runs were below a second.
+The initial run takes a bit of time but subsequent ones takes under a second.

 The last thing we need for package management is an easy way to upgrade the packages and
 `pip-compile` provides that out of the box: